crotchetycrow/oyster_card_D3/README.md

 - [x] Test drive the creation of a Station class that exposes a name and a zone variable
 - [x] Use only one expectation per test

+  DONE

 14. Handling a journey without a touch out
-- [] Write up a plan for how you will interact with your code and manually test in IRB.
+- [x] Write up a plan for how you will interact with your code and manually test in IRB.
-- [] Update your test suite to reflect a new Journey class
+- [x] Update your test suite to reflect a new Journey class
-- [] Create a new class Journey and move the functionality that relates to a journey from Oystercard to Journey
+- [x] Create a new class Journey and move the functionality that relates to a journey from Oystercard to Journey
-- [] Make sure all tests pass, all existing functionality is preserved
+- [x] Make sure all tests pass, all existing functionality is preserved
-- [] The #fare method should return the minimum fare (for the moment), or the penalty fare of 6 if there was either no entry station or no exit station.
+- [x] The #fare method should return the minimum fare (for the moment), or the penalty fare of 6 if there was either no entry station or no exit station.
-- [] Make sure the entire codebase is DRY
+- [x] Make sure the entire codebase is DRY
-- [] Make sure all methods are three lines or shorter
+- [x] Make sure all methods are three lines or shorter

   DONE

+15. Extracting the journey log out of the Oystercard
+- [ ] Write up a plan for how you will interact with your code and manually test in IRB.
+- [ ] test drive the development of `JourneyLog` class
+- [ ] Initialise the `JourneyLog` with a `journey_class` parameter (hint: `journey_class` expects an object that knows how to create `Journey`s.
+Can you think of an object that already does this?)
+- [ ] `#start` should start a new journey with an entry station
+- [ ] a private method `#current_journey` should return an incomplete journey or create a new journey
+- [ ] `#finish` should add an exit station to the `current_journey`
+- [ ] `#journeys` should return a list of all previous journeys without exposing the internal array to external modification
+- [ ] remove redundant code from OysterCard class

 ----------------------------------

 User story 1